 - user study design and evaluation.

 If you tell us your skills and interests, we can find those projects together that match your strengths best.
-The students that are most highly sought after are those that combine an excellent grade record with useful skills in the above areas, and who are willing to work with us within one of the larger projects and topics we are working on in our lab.
+The students that are most highly sought after are those that combine an excellent grade record with useful skills in the above areas, and who are willing to work with us on one of the larger projects and topics we are working on in our lab.
 If you have a specific "pet project" that you really want to do for your thesis, or if you want to do your thesis elsewhere, be aware that our group may be able to offer you less support.
-Look for synergies between your own interests and the interests of our researchers.
+Look for overlaps between your own interests and the interests of our researchers.